-Although you are only climbing around 1,500 metres from the 5th Station to the summit of Mount Fuji, it should be noted that during this approximate six hour climb, you are climbing this height relatively quickly.
+Although you are only climbing around 1,500 metres from the 5th Station to the summit of Mount Fuji, it should be noted that during this approximate six-hour climb, you are climbing this height relatively quickly.

 The climb is steep and strenuous in parts, and it’s only when you look down that you understand how sharp an incline you are on.

-But…a short climb does not mean you are not immune to the effects of altitude, which can kick in pretty rapidly.
+A short climb does not mean you are not immune to the effects of altitude, which can kick in pretty rapidly.

 I took short breaks when I reached every new mountain station; I factored in small stops for re-fuelling my energy with snacks; I walked at a steady pace and drank lots of water; I did everything you are supposed to do.
-Importantly, I didn’t succumb to buying a canister of oxygen and relying on it in an obsessive way like many of the Japanese were doing, which can dangerously mask the affects of altitude.
+Importantly, I didn’t succumb to buying a canister of oxygen and relying on it in an obsessive way like many of the Japanese were doing, which can dangerously mask the effects of altitude.